sabotage-linux/sabotage/README.md

 * `butch` installed for the build host in $PATH
    (since it lives in KEEP/bin, adding that to $PATH will also do).
-* `pkgconf` symlinked as pkg-config in $PATH, before other pkg-config versions. a standard `pkg-config` installed on the host may also work, but is untested.
+* `pkgconf` symlinked as pkg-config in $PATH, before other pkg-config versions. a standard `pkg-config` installed on the host also works.
 * Packages may have a `deps.host` section listing further packages required on the host.

-The only supported cross-compile setup is using a Sabotage host that has the same packages installed as the ones you wish to compile, but it was also successfully used on non-sabotage hosts.
+The only fully supported cross-compile setup is using a Sabotage host that has the same packages installed as the ones you wish to compile, but it was also successfully used on non-sabotage hosts, however some packages like `file` will fail as it requires the exact same version available on the host.

 If you intend to cross-compile only packages written in C, the choice of the version of your cross-compiler is not important.
-If you however intend to compile also C++ packages, you should use the same GCC version that is built as default during stage1 (currently GCC 6.5.0) from `musl-cross-make` repo. that is necessary so the applications are built against the same libstdc++ they'll be bundled together with (if they use dynamic linking).
+If you however intend to compile also C++ packages, you should use the same GCC version that is built as default during stage1 (currently GCC 11.5.0) from `musl-cross-make` repo. that is necessary so the applications are built against the same libstdc++ they'll be bundled together with (if they use dynamic linking).